A college freshman has advantages over a senior

 Famous Photographers: Are there really any?

-Jay MaiselBernie BostonHugh Morton, and George Tames.
-Four famous photographers in my book.
+Jay MaiselBernie BostonHugh Morton, and George Tames are four famous photographers.
 I took this at the Southern Short Course in the 1980s.

-Most photographers want to be known for their work.
-Most everyone I know wants to have their work judged as significant.
+Most photographers want to be known for their work, and almost everyone I know wants to have their work judged as significant.

-I have tried numerous times, as many other photographers have been attempting, to get hired by National Geographic Magazine.
-I wanted to cover important stories and to well known.
+Like many other photographers, I have tried numerous times to get hired by National Geographic Magazine.
+I wanted to cover important stories and be well-known.

 I’ve had the privilege to meet some of the most outstanding photographers of our time.
 What interested me was that most people in the room had no idea who they were.
 They knew their images but didn’t recognize them.

-Then one year, I met Bill Fortney, who gave his thoughts on the subject.
+One year later, I met Bill Fortney, who shared his thoughts.
 He pointed out that other than maybe Ansel Adams, most other “famous photographers” who walked into a local mall would most likely not be recognized.
 I think he is right.

-Don Rutledge, my mentor and friend, for the most part, enjoyed working as the fly on the wall.
-Sure he liked recognition but learned to let the focus be on the story.
+Don Rutledge, my mentor and friend, mostly enjoyed working as the fly on the wall.
+Sure, he liked recognition, but he learned to let the focus be on the story.
 He knew he had to diminish for the story to be center stage.

 The Road to Success

 I have spent most of my career figuring out the steps to success.
 As a result, numerous books help people climb the corporate ladder.
-But unfortunately, there are no photography career books outlining steps to success.
+Unfortunately, there are no photography career books outlining the steps to success.

 What I continue to see over and over is “The Secret.”
-Most everyone one of the books was helping me to realize that to succeed, I must serve.
+Most of the books helped me realize that to succeed, I must serve.
 However, this formula left a bad taste in my mouth.
 The message was more about how to rise to the top rather than how to live in the moment.

 It continued to bother me that the only reason all these authors were writing the book was to tell everyone to do this for a while, and then you will be in charge.